Saturday, November 30, 2013

 Monday, November 11, 2013

-"This Mind is in all People"--Ernest Holmes
+"This Mind is in all People"--Embracing Oneness and Forgiveness in Ernest Holmes' Teachings

 "The Mind which you use is the Mind which I use; It is the Mind which everyone uses.
 It is the Mind of God and, because the Mind of God is a complete Unity, It is Omnipresent.
 Therefore the Mind which you use and which is your mind now is the God-Mind in you.
 This Mind is in all people, envelops all, and is at the center of every thing.
 This is why it is that when you know the Truth at the center of your own being you know it within the only Mind there is." --Ernest Holmes, Living the Science of Mind, p 118